Rollo98/SecParkWebGUI/README.md

 ## Prerequisites

-What things you need to install the software and how to install them
+What do you need to install before you start the project

 ```
 Node >= 10